 More than a half dozen kinds of native sparrows stop in Douglass Park to search for food and, perhaps, take a bath in a puddle.
 Many Song Sparrows pass through the park each spring.
 A few find enough of what they like a spend the summer, nesting in the sanctuary meadows.

 With so many spring birds in the park, identifying them all can be a challenge.
 Some birds have streaked breasts, like sparrows or thrushes, but are completely different sorts of birds.
 Female Red-winged Blackbirds and Eastern Meadowlarks may look like oversized sparrows, but they are really types of blackbirds.
 Brown Thrashers are related to mockingbirds and catbirds, not thrushes.
 And Northern Waterthrushes have both streaky breasts and a name to remind you of thrushes, but they are really a type of warbler.

-At least three kinds of woodpeckers spend the winter in Douglas Park, and two more pass through during spring migration.
+At least three kinds of woodpeckers may spend the winter in Douglass Park, and two more pass through during spring migration.
 Northern Flickers are often seen eating ants on the newly greened lawns.
 Yellow-bellied Sapsuckers really do lap up sap from the holes they drill in trees.

 Besides warblers, there are many other small birds in the leafing out trees.
-If you go birding in Douglas Park this spring, be sure to look for kinglets, vireos, gnatcatchers, and waxwings.
+If you go birding in Douglass Park this spring, be sure to look for kinglets, vireos, gnatcatchers, and waxwings.

 Swallows and flycatchers fly in the open, catching insects on the wing.
 Several kinds of swallows pass through Douglass Park each spring, but Barn Swallows stay to nest and raise their young.
 Some years three kinds of flycatchers stay the summer.
 Eastern Kingbirds are the largest summer flycatcher in the park, and they nest here every year.
 Eastern Phoebes and Willow Flycatchers nest here some summers, but not others.